spiral/docs/docs/en/framework/container.md

 ### Contextual Auto Wiring

-In addition to regular method injections, the container can resolve the injection context automatically.
-Such a technique provides us the ability to request multiple databases using the following statement:
+In addition to regular method injections, a container can resolve the injection context automatically.
+Such a technique provides us with an ability to request multiple databases using the following statement:

 ```php
 protected function index(Database $primary, Database $secondary): void